mggg-states/PA-shapefiles/PA/README.md

 to prepare the output shapefile for analysis:
 * donut_removal.py was used to simplify the shapefile geometries ensuring that no units contained any other units within it.
 * county_split.py was used to ensure that VTDs do not overlap with multiple counties
-* faster_proration_with_counties.py was used to prorate the Black/African American population from Census blocks to VTDs
+* faster_proration_with_counties.py was used to prorate election results from precinct shapefile to VTDs and to prorate population from US Census blocks to VTDs
 * used roundoff from prorationtAndRoundoff.py to match districting plans to VTDs

 ## Metadata